aws/karpenter-provider-aws/designs/odcr.md

 ## Non-Goals

-Below lists the non-goals for _this RFC design._ Each of these items represents natural follow-ups for the initial implementation and are features we will consider based on feature requests.
+Below lists the non-goals for _this RFC design._ Each of these items represents potential follow-ups for the initial implementation and are features we will consider based on feature requests.

-1. Ensure OD instances, created as fallback, can be automatically attached to an ODCR after that fact, if ODCR has availibility later (follow up needed)
+1. Ensure OD instances can be automatically attached to an ODCR after the fact rather than replaced/drifted if an ODCR has availability later
 2. Support [Capacity Blocks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-blocks-using.html) as a capacity-type -- though capacity blocks are not supported with this design, they are a natural extension of it.
 We could support selection on capacity blocks through the `capacityReservationSelectorTerms`.
 3. Support [Capacity Reservation Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-cr-group.html) -- though capacity reservation groups are not supported with this design, they are a natural extension of it.
 We could support an additional field `reservationGroup` in the `capacityReservationSelectorTerms`.